Christopher Bullock (civil servant): Civil aviation

 He also made a great impact on the extension of British Civil Aviation through his support for Imperial Airways and by his part in creating the Empire Air Mail Scheme, in which he went as a passenger in one of the early proving flights to India in December 1926.
+Bullock accompanied the Air Minister on the inaugural scheduled air mail and passenger flight from Croydon to India with Air Vice-Marshal Sir Vyell Vyvyan aboard the Argosy City of Glasgow.
 He negotiated overflight and landing rights with South Africa and other African administrations, Australia and India.

 In 1929, he participated in early test flights of the government funded airship, R101, part of the Imperial Airship Scheme.
 He was instrumental in persuading the Secretary of State for Air, Christopher Birdwood Thomson, 1st Baron Thomson – an enthusiastic proponent of airships – to delay the construction of a larger and more expensive airship, R102 (which would have cost over £2m at contemporary prices), until R101 had successfully completed its maiden flight to India.
 In the event Bullock's caution was justified.
 R101 crashed only a few hours into its maiden flight, killing Lord Thomson and most of the crew.
 Shortly afterwards the government abandoned the Imperial Airship Scheme.